poseidon-framework/poseidon-framework.github.io/trident.md

 - Structural correctness of the POSEIDON.yml file.
 - Presence of all files references in the POSEIDON.yml file.
-- Full structural correctness of .janno, .ssf and .bib file.
+- Full structural correctness of .janno, `.ssf` and `.bib` file.
 - Superficial correctness of genotype data files by parsing the first 100 SNPs.
 A full check that parses all SNPs can be triggered with the `--fullGeno` option. `--ignoreGeno`, on the other hand, causes `validate` to ignore the genotype data entirely, which speeds up the validation significantly.
-- Correspondence of BibTeX keys in .bib and .janno
+- Correspondence of BibTeX keys in `.bib` and .janno
-- Correspondence of sample IDs in .janno and .ssf.
+- Correspondence of sample IDs in `.janno` and .ssf.
-- Correspondence of sample and group IDs in .janno and genotype data files.
+- Correspondence of sample and group IDs in `.janno` and genotype data files.

-In fact much of this validation already runs as part of the general package reading pipeline invoked for other trident subcommands (e.g. `forge`). `validate` is meant to be more thorough/brittle, though, and will explicitly fail if even a single package is broken.
+In fact much of this validation already runs as part of the general package reading pipeline invoked for other `.trident` subcommands (e.g. `forge`). `validate` is meant to be more thorough and brittle, though, and will explicitly fail if even a single package is broken.
 For special cases more flexibility can be enabled with the options `--ignoreDuplicates`, `--ignoreChecksums` and `--ignorePoseidonVersion`.

-Remember to run `validate` it with `--debug` to get more information in case the default output is not sufficient to analyse an issue.
+Remember to run `validate` with `--debug` to get more information in case the default output is not sufficient to analyse an issue.